tfjmp/website/content/post/phd-proposal/index.md

 ## Research Proposal

-You should build from your proposal summary and discuss how you are planning to tackle your thesis and your research questions over the next 3+ years.
+You should build from your proposal summary and discuss how you are planning to tackle your thesis and your research questions over the next few years.
 It may be useful to think of this in term of planned publications.
 You could subdivide the planned research into multiple chunks.
 Each chunk could be summarized into 3 or 4 paragraphs and corresponds to an